Rabbit-Mind/UniAuthPlatform-Frontend/README.md

 ## Introduction

-Rabbit Mind Universal Authentication is a universal authentication frontend solution built on top of the Vben Admin 5.X template framework through secondary development.
-The project aims to provide developers with a reusable, flexible, and efficient authentication module that can be quickly integrated with user authentication, access control, and other features, enabling secure user management and authentication workflows in modern web applications.
+The Rabbit Mind universal authentication platform front-end is a universal authentication front-end solution developed based on the Vben Admin 5.X template framework.
+This project aims to provide developers with a reusable, flexible, and efficient authentication module that can quickly integrate user authentication, permission control and other functions, and realize secure user management and authentication processes through docking with back-end services.

 ## Feature